Remove Google and Yahoo Ads

 Solution 3.
 Replacing Ads with Greasemonkey

-Install Greasemonkey and then my Replace Google/Yahoo Ads script.
+In Firefox, install Greasemonkey (Chrome needs no extension) and then my Replace Google/Yahoo Ads script.

 Before and after screenshot: